pramsey/pramsey.github.io/_posts/2024-01-07-pgconf-dev.md

 Some important points right up front:

 * The [call for papers](https://2024.pgconf.dev/cfp/) is closing in one week!
 If you are planning to submit, now is the time!
-* The hotel scene if Vancouver is competitive, so if you put off booking accomodations… don't do that!
+* The hotel scene in Vancouver is **competitive**, so if you put off booking accomodations… don't do that!
 Book a [room](https://2024.pgconf.dev/venue/) right away.
 * The venue capacity is **200**.
 That's it, so once we have 200 registrants, we are full for this year.
 [Register now](https://2024.pgconf.dev/registration/).
 * There are also limited [sponsorship](https://2024.pgconf.dev/sponsor-levels/) slots.
 Is PostgreSQL important to your business?
 Sponsor!